rita-barbosa/LAPR2-2223/docs/sprintA/us004/01.requirements-engineering/Readme.md

 |  Inhabitable Loft   |          Yes / No           |     -     |
 |    Sun Exposure     | North / South / West / East |     -     |

-Being employees, the Agents attributes are: name, citizen's card number, tax number, email address, contact telephone number, and the agency to which they are assigned.

-The Owners attributes are: the name, the citizen's card number, the tax number, the address, the email address, and the telephone number.

-The location's attributes are: street name, city, district, state and Zip Code.

 [//]: # (As long as it is not announced, access to the request is exclusive to the owner and respectively assigned agent.)

 **From the client clarifications:**